-If you raise chickens in your backyard, you’re likely to have a glut of eggs from time to time.
-Maybe you’ve inherited a bunch of fresh, unwashed eggs which are too much to eat before they turn bad.
-To save these eggs, you’ll want to learn all about storing eggs in lime water.
+There is many reasons you may have a bunch of fresh, unwashed eggs which are too much to eat before they turn bad.
+To preserve them for a longer time, you’ll want to learn how to store eggs in lime water.

 How to store eggs in lime water:

 - Make the lime water by mixing 1 oz. of pickling lime per 1 qt. of water.

 - Place the lime water and the unwashed eggs into the container.